 The cost of Venison is tough to reliably gauge as Venison isn’t farmed in a quite as intensive manner that other animals are.
 The price of a few pounds of Venison from a local hunter is going to be significantly cheaper than a similar quantity from a specialist meat seller.

 However, there are Venison farms, and they have come into the mainstream due to the increased demand for Venison over the last decade.
 This is almost certainly where the Venison used in dog food is sourced from as dog food manufacturers need a reliable and plentiful supply in order to maintain production.
-One of the largest suppliers of Venison meat is New Zealand who also produces a large portion of the world’s demand for Lamb.
+One of the largest suppliers of Venison meat is New Zealand, which also produces a large portion of the world’s demand for Lamb.

 While this meat is unlikely to be as cheap as other meats such as Chicken or Pork, it is often reasonably priced.
 While none of the recipes we will discuss shortly are cheap, we do not believe they are extortionate.
-However, as we will discuss later on this article, the price has increased in recent years.
+However, as we will discuss later in this article, the price has increased in recent years.

-Many people in more rural locations often acquire a substantial quantity of Venison from their own or their friends or families hunting efforts.
+Many people in more rural locations often acquire a substantial quantity of Venison from their own or their friends or family hunting efforts.
 While you need to do some research on how to prepare homemade dog food, there is little reason why you couldn’t use some of this Venison to supplement your dog’s diet or even be used as a treat.

 Worldwide Venison Shortage

 However, even worse, some producers have had to temporarily or permanently discontinue their Venison products as they are unable to produce them reliably.
-As many of us will be familiar, changing a dogs diet in a drastic fashion, such as moving from a Venison based diet to an alternative meat ingredient, can be challenging.
+As many of us will be familiar, changing a dog’s diet in a drastic fashion, such as moving from a Venison based diet to an alternative meat ingredient, can be challenging.
 This can be compounded when the dog in question has severe allergies or sensitivities that limit the alternatives.

-If you believe the supply of your dog’s current food, whether it be Venison based or any other composition, may be in danger then it may be wise to start transitioning your dog early before you run out of that dog food.
+If you believe the supply of your dog’s current food, whether it be Venison based or any other composition, may be in danger, then it may be wise to start transitioning your dog early before you run out of that dog food.
 This will allow your dog to adapt and will give you a chance to find another alternative if your first choice replacement isn’t suitable.

 Best Dry Dog Food with Venison

-For those of you have read some of our other best of articles, you’ll know that Merrick’s Grain-Free range is one of our favorites.
+For those of you who have read some of our other best of articles, you’ll know that Merrick’s Grain-Free range is one of our favorites.
 The majority of the formulas in this range provide excellent nutrition from a range of high-quality ingredients.

-Their Venison formula doesn’t just contain Venison and has quite a few meat ingredients including Turkey, Pork, and Lamb.
-These meat ingredients are combined with the ever common Peas and Chickpeas which provide a satisfactory proportion of carbohydrates and dietary fiber.
+Their Venison formula doesn’t just contain Venison and has quite a few meat ingredients, including Turkey, Pork, and Lamb.
+These meat ingredients are combined with the ever common Peas and Chickpeas, which provide a satisfactory proportion of carbohydrates and dietary fiber.

-However, due to the broad range of meat ingredients present, this formula is most definitely not a Limited Ingredient formula which is the most widespread use of Venison meat and therefore may not be suitable for dogs with severe allergies.
+However, due to the broad range of meat ingredients present, this formula is most definitely not a Limited Ingredient formula, which is the most widespread use of Venison meat and therefore, may not be suitable for dogs with severe allergies.
 For those without allergies, this formula is one of the best available with a strong focus on Venison.

 Zignature produces probably the most extensive range of limited ingredient formulas of any sizeable commercial dog food brand.
 Each of their formulas combines a single source of meat or fish with a small variety of high-quality vegetable ingredients.

-There are some less common ingredients offered by Zignature including Goat, Guinea Fowl, Kangaroo, and Catfish.
-Goat and Guinea Fowl, which were recently released, are exceedingly rare and you would struggle to find another formula that uses them as their primary meat source.
+There are some less common ingredients offered by Zignature, including Goat, Guinea Fowl, Kangaroo, and Catfish.
+Goat and Guinea Fowl, which were recently released, are exceedingly rare, and you would struggle to find another formula that uses them as their primary meat source.

 Their Venison Formula is a prime example of the quality of their limited ingredient formulas.
-It combines whole Venison and Venison Meal with a small range of vegetables including Peas and Chickpeas.
+It combines whole Venison and Venison Meal with a small range of vegetables, including Peas and Chickpeas.
 While some consider meat meals like Venison Meal to be inferior to whole cuts, it can be advantageous as it is more much dense in protein and fat than whole meat.
-The formula also includes Flaxseed which can provide an increase in the level of the Omega 3 Fatty Acids among other benefits.
+The formula also includes Flaxseed, which can provide an increase in the level of the Omega 3 Fatty Acids, among other benefits.

-Unfortunately, the formula does make use of Pea-byproducts like Pea Flour which we frown upon.
-These are often used in a technique known as Ingredient Splitting which is designed to mislead consumers.
+Unfortunately, the formula does make use of Pea-byproducts like Pea Flour, which we frown upon.
+These are often used in a technique known as Ingredient Splitting, which is designed to mislead consumers.
 While worth noting, the proportion of Pea Flour in this formula is not enormous.